Jerry Falwell Jr.: Personal life

 Jerry Falwell Jr. is married to Becki Tilley and lives on a farm in Bedford County, Virginia.
 The couple have three children, including businessman Jerry "Trey" Falwell III.
-Before being let go by the university in 2021, Jerry Falwell Jr. was the president of university operations at Liberty University.
-Falwell Jr. also owns the Alton Hostel (also called the Miami Hostel) in Miami's South Beach.
+Before being let go by the university in 2021, Trey was the vice president for university operations at Liberty University.
+Falwell Jr. also owns the Alton Hostel (also called the Miami Hostel) in Miami's South Beach neighborhood.